oatlog/oatlog/doc/report/main.typ

 == E-graphs and EqSat

+#TODO[Alejandro: E-graphs and equality saturation (EqSat) are techniques implies E-graphs are a technique]

 E-graphs and equality saturation (EqSat) are techniques that can be used to augment peephole rewriting to make it nondestructive.
 They allow multiple rewrites of a value, committing to one only after all rewrites have been searched while not duplicating work post-branch as a backtracking search would.

+#TODO[Alejandro: confusing sentence "not other expressions but rather" -> "by letting operators take equivalence classes of expressions as inputs"]

 E-graphs are data structures capable of compactly representing an exponential number of expressions evaluating to the same value, by letting operators take not other expressions but rather equivalence